 Provide plenty of exercises and toys

 As I mentioned earlier, corgis were bred as herding dogs.
 This means that they have a lot of energy.
-Thus, they require plenty of exercise and mental stimulation.
+Thus, they require plenty of exercises and mental stimulation.
 If you are getting a corgi, I suggest you also purchase a lot of toys for him.